Trump backs use of 'very safe' tear gas on crowd of migrants | New Country 923

 “The way things went yesterday … I think there is no chance,” he said.

-Mexico’s Interior Ministry said in a statement it would immediately deport those people arrested on its side and would reinforce security.
+Mexico’s Interior Ministry said in a statement it would immediately deport the people arrested on its side of the border and would reinforce security.

 Long reported from Washington.
 Associated Press writers Robert Burns in Washington; Julie Watson in San Diego; Jill Colvin in Biloxi, Miss.; and Christopher Sherman in Tijuana, Mexico, contributed to this report.